anchore/grype/README.md

 `grype db update` — ensure the latest database has been downloaded to the cache directory (Grype performs this operation at the beginning of every scan by default)

-`grype db list` — download the listing file configured at `db.update-url` and show databases that are available for download
+`grype db list` — download the latest database file configured at `db.update-url` and show the database available for download

 `grype db import` — provide grype with a database archive to explicitly use (useful for offline DB updates)